sweinreich/cadwiki_overleaf/README.md

 ## Preparing references
 References are all stored in a BibTeX file (`.bib`) and automatically ordered and formatted at compile time, following the IEEE style.
 The IEEE reference guide is [available on the IEEE website](https://ieeeauthorcenter.ieee.org/wp-content/uploads/IEEE-Reference-Guide.pdf), though you shouldn't have have to look at it (much).

-For some reason the default IEEE style includes URLs in all references, which is usually not desired.
-To fix this, create `/bib/IEEEtransBSTCTL.bib` with the following text to disable URL use:
+Default behavior is to include URLs in some references, which is not desired.
+You could remove URLs from the BibTeX file, but there is a better way.
+Just create `/bib/IEEEtransBSTCTL.bib` with the following text:
 ```bibtex
 @IEEEtranBSTCTL{
 	IEEEexample:BSTcontrol,
 	CTLuse_url = "no",
 }
 ```
-This file can have many options to configure your references section; see the [documentation](./doc/external/IEEEtran_bst_HOWTO.pdf) for more options.
+See the [documentation](./doc/external/IEEEtran_bst_HOWTO.pdf) for additional configuration that is possible through this file.
 In addition, the following line must appear before the first citation but after `\begin{document}` in order for that configuration to take effect.
 ```latex
 \bstctlcite{IEEEexample:BSTcontrol}
 ```